Submit tasks at lightning speed with email templates

 1. Select Compose from the top left of the Gmail interface.

-2. Select the meatball menu (three dots) on the bottom menu bar of the new message pane.
+2. Select the meatball menu (three dots) in the bottom menu bar of the new message pane.

 3. Select Templates, then click on the name of the template you would like to use.
-The subject and body of the template will be inserted into your draft email.
+The subject and body from the template will be inserted into your draft email.

 4. Enter your organization's ArtsPool app address (aka "magic address) in the To: field.